ArtFXDev/silex-doc/docs/td/Renderfarm/Tractor/issues.md

 By default every blade on the farm has a max slot capacity of `1` which means it can only run up to `1` task concurrently.
 When it happens, the `note` field of the blade changes to `no free slots (1)` which means that the blade can't accept another task.

-The issue we saw rising was blades that had the no free slots thing even thought **no tasks were running on the blade**.
+The issue we saw rising was blades that had the no free slots thing even though **no tasks were running on the blade**.

 We hard fixed that by killing specific process names on the affected blades in [Harvest](../harvest):